HerpDerpinstine/bHapticsOSC/README.md

 - [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48)

 **VRCHAT USAGE ONLY**

 - A bHaptics Compatible Avatar

 **VRCHAT AVATAR CREATION ONLY**

+- VRChat's Open-Beta SDK
+Currently Avatar Dynamics is only available on the Open-Beta branch and SDK of VRChat.

 - A Custom Avatar with an FX Layer and Expression Parameters.
 Depending on the Devices you choose to Integrate the Expression Parameters will need a certain amount of free memory space.
 Below is a handy chart for how much memory each Device takes up.